United Energy Around the Bay

 Some say you can’t buy happiness, but riding a bike at the United Energy Around the Bay with the whole family in tow is pretty close.
-With ten ride options to choose from there’s a ride for everyone.
-Choose your ride and come and experience it for yourself – kids under 15 ride free on the 20km and 50km ride options!
+With nine ride options to choose from there’s a ride for everyone.
+Choose your ride and experience it for yourself – kids under 15 ride free on the 20km and 50km ride options!

 With 20km, 50km and 100km family friendly ride options there’s something for bike riders of all levels and abilities.
 United Energy Around the Bay is a great day out for the whole family to enjoy – don’t forget, kids under 15 ride free!Choose a ride

 Riding with your family

 Bike riding with the family is a great way to have fun together.
 Get the most out of your day at United Energy Around the Bay with our training and preparation tips for the whole family.

 Almost everyone who rides the United Energy Around the Bay (kids included) find that they can ride further than they thought because of the excitement of the event.

 Kids also have way more energy than most people give them credit for.
 You might be surprised how much distance they can cover on a bike if you keep it fun.